Birthday: February 5, 1999

 MASTER OF TWO TRADES

 Honolua is the master of two very difficult and unique disciplines of surfing – longboard and shortboard.
 From age five to twelve she picked one to practice each year, switching from longboard to shortboard annually.
-She competes in both, but has truly excelled on her longboard, winning competitions such as the ISA Longboard Champion in Peru (2013), the Duke OceanFest Waikiki (2013), and for the past three years, the U18 Longboard division at the MSA Classic.
+She competes in both, but has truly excelled on her longboard, winning competitions such as the ISA Longboard Championship in Peru (2013), the Duke OceanFest Waikiki (2013), and for three years in a row, the U18 Longboard division at the MSA Classic.
 Her style is progressive, without losing the classic style and grace of the world’s best nose riders of past and present.
 Closing out 2015, she was invited to the Jeep World Longboard Championship in China, finishing 9th in the world.
-Her 2016 competitive season is off to a great start with a dominating 1st place finish in the Women’s Pro at the Noosa Festival of Surfing.
+She had her best competitive season in 2016, placing 1st place at the Noosa Festival of Surfing Women’s Pro.
+Also, dominating at the Duke’s Waikiki Wahine Longboard Pro and Taiwan Open of Surfing.
+Kicking off 2017 with the Noosa Festival of Surfing and having new additions to the WSL Longboard Tour, we’re excited to see how Honolua performs.

-Now 17, Honolua plans to keep surfing as much as she can.
-She says her biggest inspiration is another one of our O’Neill surfers, Malia Manuel, admiring her power and style.
+Now 18, Honolua plans to keep surfing as much as she can.
 Homeschooled and traveling around the globe from surf competition to surf competition, she hopes to attend college in Australia, but for now, she’ll enjoy each wave as it rolls in.